justkrysteq/DigitalWorld/README.md

 # DigitalWorld

-A simple game created as a school project.
+A pygame game created as a school project.

 ## 🎯 About

-**DigitalWorld** is a simple simulator of a virtual world that consists of a two-dimensional grid of size NxN (default 20x20).
-In this world, simple life forms with different behaviors exist.
-The simulator is turn-based.
-In each turn, all organisms present in the world perform an action appropriate to their type.
-Some of them will move (animal organisms), while others will remain stationary (plant organisms).
-In case of a collision (when one organism occupies the same cell as another), one of the organisms wins by either killing (e.g., a wolf) the opponent or by running away (e.g., a mouse).
-The order of movement for organisms in a turn depends on their initiative.
-Animals with the highest initiative move first.
-In the case of animals with the same initiative, the order is determined by the rule of seniority (the older animal moves first).
-In the case of equal strength, the winner is the organism that initiated the attack.
-Upon starting the program, the grid displays each organism twice.
-The program window contains a field displaying information about the results of fights, plant consumption, and other events occurring in the world.
+**DigitalWorld** is a simulator of a virtual world, represented as a two-dimensional grid of size NxN (default 20x20).
+Within this environment, various life forms with distinct behaviors interact and reproduce.
+The simulation operates on a turn-based system, where, in each cycle, every organism performs an action based on its type.
+Animal organisms typically move, while plant organisms remain stationary.

+Collisions occur when two organisms occupy the same cell.
+In such cases, one organism prevails, either by eliminating the opponent (e.g., a wolf attacking a prey) or by fleeing (e.g., a mouse escaping a predator).
+The movement order is determined by the initiative of the organisms, with those having the highest initiative acting first.
+In the event that multiple animals share the same initiative, the sequence is further resolved based on seniority, where the older organism moves first.
+In instances where two organisms are equally strong, the winner is decided by the initiator of the conflict.

+Upon program initialization, the simulator spawns two organisms of each type.
+These organisms are positioned on the grid at random locations.
+Additionally, the program window features a dedicated field that provides real-time updates on events such as combat outcomes, plant consumption, and other significant occurrences within the world.

+Furthermore, DigitalWorld allows users to save the current state of the world to a file, preserving the positions and statuses of all organisms.
+This saved state can later be loaded, enabling users to resume simulations from a previous point in time or analyze the progression of the ecosystem over multiple sessions.

 ## 🚀 Getting Started

 ### Dependencies

 * **Python** 3.12.0